 World’s End Reserve (Burra Creek Gorge) is rich in biodiversity, with large river red gums and mallee scrubland present.
 Students from local schools plant trees every year to further the habitat.

-When I walked into the grounds the next morning, the jarring noise of kids screaming, dogs barking and the thuds of drum and bass music reverberated through the scrubland.
-A popular spot, by the sounds of it.
-Bewildered by the surprise cacophony, my boot trampled a rogue rum can as I walked through the dusty carpark – one of several that remained after a late night of drinking shenanigans.
-In hindsight, the better-equipped reserve wasn’t for me.
+As I walked into the grounds the next morning, the jarring noise of kids screaming, dogs barking and the thuds of drum and bass music reverberated through the scrubland—a popular spot, by the sounds of it.
+Bewildered by the surprise cacophony, my boot trampled a rogue rum can lying in the dusty carpark—one of several that remained after a late night of drinking shenanigans.
+In hindsight, the well-equipped reserve may not have suited me.

 I stood and absorbed the abrupt change of landscape for some time before I realised I wasn’t the only one admiring the panoramic view.
 A young couple and their dog were sitting in the back of their ute some way along the range.
-The pooch sniffed me out and soon came bounding over to offer a raucous welcome.
-We soon began talking and Ben, Edwina and I all shared mutual friends.
-In fact, Ben and I attended the same Barossa Valley high school.
-Only in South Australia could you be, quite literally, out in the middle of nowhere and bump into an acquaintance.
-Vintage SA.
+The pooch soon sniffed me out and came bounding over to offer a raucous welcome.

 I sat transfixed at the lookout until the sun had set and my bones had begun to freeze.
 The summit’s crisp breeze had strengthened to a walloping gale by the time I reached the Huppatz Hut at the foothills of the range.
 The walls of the tin-lined shelter rattled as I prepared my dinner, an ominous sign for a gusty start to Day 36.